cal-itp/data-infra/warehouse/models/docs/gtfs schedule/frequencies.md

 {% enddocs %}

 {% docs gtfs_frequencies__start_time %}
+HH:MM:SS format.
 Time at which the first vehicle departs from the first stop of the trip with the specified headway.
 {% enddocs %}

 {% docs gtfs_frequencies__end_time %}
+HH:MM:SS format.
 Time at which service changes to a different headway (or ceases) at the first stop in the trip.
 {% enddocs %}

 {% docs gtfs_frequencies__headway_secs %}